 Once my order is shipped, how many days will it take to reach me?

 All orders are shipped from our facility in Madison Heights, Michigan, via UPS ground service.
 Click here for a map showing UPS shipping days from our facility.
 You can also select 3-day, 2-day, and overnight service.
+However, if your order is over $200, we will pay for ground UPS service.
+You must pay for any expedited UPS service.

 What are your payment terms?